Pix3l01/CHVChall/src/attachments/README.md

 Only the hexencoded UDS payloads are exchanged (no CAN and ISOTP layers), so you can only communicate through the UDS IDs (which is all you need to solve the challenge)

-The end of a message (which can be longer than a single CAN frame) is identified by a new line character (`\n`), if you are implementing you onw client remember to send it, otherwise the server won't reply
+The end of a message (which can be longer than a single CAN frame) is identified by a new line character (`\n`), remember to send it if you are implementing your own client, otherwise the server won't reply

 To test the raw TCP communication you can connect straight to the server with `netcat` (`nc 10.0.0.2 4000`), send a simple hexencoded UDS message like the DSC in session 0x1 (`1001`), press enter, and you should get the reply from the server